apache/drill/_docs/configure-drill/configuration-options/020-start-up-options.md

 ---
 title: "Start-Up Options"
-date: 2016-04-12 22:42:44 UTC
+date: 2016-04-14 20:31:04 UTC
 parent: "Configuration Options"
 ---
 Drill’s start-up options reside in a [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) configuration file format, which is a hybrid between a properties file and a JSON file.
 Drill start-up options consist of a group of files with a nested relationship.
-At the core of the file hierarchy is `drill-default.conf`.
-This file is overridden by one or more `drill-module.conf` files, which are overridden by the `drill-override.conf` file that you define.
+At the bottom of the file hierarchy are the default files that Drill provides, starting with `drill-default.conf`.
+The `drill-default.conf` file is overridden by one or more `drill-module.conf` files that Drill’s internal modules provide.
+The `drill-module.conf` files are overridden by the `drill-override.conf` file that you define.

+You can provide overrides on each Drillbit using system properties of the form `-Dname=value` passed on the command line:

+       ./drillbit.sh start -Dname=value

 You can see the following group of files throughout the source repository in
 Drill: